 The Department’s intention is for participants to not be identified or be reasonably identifiable when participating in the survey.
 However, this may not always be possible due to various factors (e.g. if you include information in free text boxes).
 In addition to this, you might also provide personal information if you choose to provide your TILA Story to the Department about your experiences.
 If we include your TILA Story in a report or publication, we will ensure that we do not include your personal information in the report or publication.

 You also have the option to withdraw your survey response and, if you chose to do so, we will need to collect limited personal information to enable the response to be removed from the survey.
+If we cannot identify you, we cannot withdraw your response after you submit it.
 We will provide each participant with a submission ID.
 If you later decide that you would like us to remove your response from the survey, you should quote this submission ID to us, which will enable us to identify your survey response and remove it from the process.

-If you ask us to remove your survey response from the process by 15 August 2022, any information you provide will not be included in our analysis and won’t be included in any de-identified data or publications.
+You can ask us to remove your survey response from the process at any time.
+If you do so, we will not use your personal information after that date – any information you have provided will not be included in our analysis and will not be included in any de-identified data or publications.

 Where we are able to identify you (or reasonably identify you) from your response, we will handle your response in accordance with the Privacy Act as it will be ‘personal information’.